bradfriedlander/aspnet-core-metrics/documentation/MagenicMetrics.md

-Since [MagenicMetrics.Filters.MetricDetailsAttribute] uses this method, it must be `public` instead of `protected`.
+Since [MagenicMetrics.Filters.MetricDetailsAttribute] uses this method, it must be `internal` instead of `protected`.